mdda/nodebots-sg-2015/2-Gimbal/README.md

-#### Indepent Goal
+#### Mid-way Lightning Talk

-Do a lightning talk about the project at Hackware v1.0 on 26-Aug-2015.
+A lightning talk about the project was made at at (Hackware v1.0 on 26-Aug-2015 in Singapore](http://www.meetup.com/Hackware/events/223761435).

-Can do :
+Brief outline :

 *  Describe origins of 'robot'
    +   Quadcopter